 Next you need a way for the Teensy to connect to the displays.
-That can be done with the SmartMatrix shield ($15 from the guy who made the Teensy, though out of stock at the moment, so you might have to spend $20 at Adafruit).
+That can be done with the SmartMatrix shield (V4 of the shield is $20 at Adafruit).

 The SmartMatrix shield is a “dumb” device that basically just connects the Teensy’s GPIO pins to the 16-pin ribbon cable that drives the displays.

 The Teensy mounts onto the SmartMatrix shield, creating a single unit which accepts data via USB on one end and spits out the 16-pin signal for the display panels on the other.

 These RGB LED displays require 5vdc for power.
 At first you might think, “Cool!
 I have 5v elsewhere in my machine, so I’ll just tap into that!”
 Not so fast.
 These displays require a lot of power.
 After all, each pixel is actually three separate LEDs (one each for red, green, and blue), and a 128x32 display means that you have 4,096 pixels.
 So that’s 12,228 LEDs you need to power!